daostack/alchemy-monorepo/README.md

-# DAOstack Ganache
+# DAOstack Migration

-A ganache with all DAOstack contracts and an example DAO already migrated.
+Migration scripts and a ganache with all DAOstack contracts and an example DAO already migrated.
 This repo is exposed both as an npm package, a CLI and a docker container which you can use as a drop-in replacement for [`ganache-cli`](https://github.com/trufflesuite/ganache-cli#using-ganache-cli).

 ## Commands